What is Medicare?

 Part B covers certain physicians’ and preventive services, outpatient care, and medical supplies.

-This health plan is offered by private insurance companies that contract with Medicare to provide all the Part A and Part B benefits.
-A Medicare Advantage Plan includes:
+This health plan is offered by private insurance companies that contract with the government to provide all the Part A and Part B benefits.
+An Advantage Plan includes: